wpoely86/redmine-azure-devops-migrate/README.md

 - Comments are migrated
 - References to issues are replaced with a reference to the new work item id.
   A relation to the mentioned work item is added but the link itself will not work.
+- The 'state' of a redmine issue is mapped to a state Azure DevOps with the dict 'state_map'.
+The default is 'To Do'.

 Caveats: